acid-info/logos-blog-template/README.md

-# Logos blog template
+# Logos Blog Template

-The template repository for blogs using [logos-docusaurus-plugins](https://github.com/acid-info/logos-docusaurus-plugins)
+The template repository for blogs using [logos-docusaurus-plugins](https://github.com/acid-info/logos-docusaurus-plugins).

 ## Use cases